driusan/bug/README.md

 Valid commands

 Issue editing commands:
 	create	  File a new bug
 	list	  List existing bugs
 	edit	  Edit an existing bug
-	tag	 Tag a bug with a category close	 Delete an existing bug
+	tag	      Tag a bug with a category relabel	  Rename the title of a bug close	  Delete an existing bug
-	rm	 Alias of close
-	status	 View or edit a bug's status priority View or edit a bug's priority
+	status	  View or edit a bug's status priority  View or edit a bug's priority milestone View or edit a bug's milestone

 Source control commands:
 	commit	 Commit any new, changed or deleted bug to git